OttoDIY/OttoDIYApp/README.md

 # Otto DIY
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](http://standardjs.com/)

+## Open Source

+The Otto DIY App is completly FREE under the [MIT license](https://github.com/OttoDIY/DIY/blob/master/LICENSE).
+You can even use it commercially and we welcome all contributions, see our [contributing guide](https://github.com/OttoDIY/DIY/blob/master/CONTRIBUTING.md) to get started.

 ## :rocket: How to setup and run the app

 If you're new to mobile app development with React Native then here are some crash courses to bring you up to speed: